Women save better than men, but talking about financial planning is a different story.

-Many women remain tight-lipped about their money problems because they’re “too personal,” according to a new study from financial services firm Fidelity Investments.
+When it comes to women and money, many remain tight-lipped about their money problems because they’re “too personal,” according to a new study from financial services firm Fidelity Investments.

 That’s really holding them back, says Fidelity president of personal investing Kathleen Murphy:

 Beneath women’s reticence to talk about money lies a lack of confidence in their knowledge of financial planning and investing.
 This confidence-gap is really unwarranted.
 Studies show that women actually demonstrate stronger saving rates than their male counterparts and have historically enjoyed better long term investment performance when they do engage.

 Fidelity, of course, would love more female customers, so it’s interested in learning what women are so scared of.
 In the company’s survey of more than 1,500 women, the top reasons for not getting involved in financial planning were…

 - They haven’t researched their options (37 percent)

 - They lack experience and haven’t done much with their finances in the past (36 percent)